This is why what you eat matters for your skin

 Dairy, for example, is well known for causing acne.
 “From my clinical experience over the last 18 years, I’ve found dairy not only causes acne breakouts but hormone imbalances in both men and women.
 A study, published in the May 2008 issue of the Journal of the American Academy of Dermatology, looked at the diets of teenage boys.
 The young men who drank the most milk also tended to have the worst acne,” shares Dr. Talib.

 Her book explains how sagging under eyes, thinning skin, and a pasty hue might be caused by wine, and how spots on the skin and puffy, red cheeks might be caused by gluten.
-This is because they cause underlying inflammation, as explained in her podcast with Goop (which I highly recommend you give it a listen, even if you’re a Goop-skeptic).
+This is because they cause underlying inflammation, as explained in her podcast with Goop (which I highly recommend giving a listen, even if you’re a Goop skeptic).

 Stop eating mozzarella sticks; try eating a pepper.

 That glow you’re after isn’t likely to come from Sephora.
 Instead, Dr. Talib recommends “eating the rainbow.”
 The more colorful the vegetable, she says, the more antioxidant and anti-aging.
 “If you want your skin to glow, increase your intake of red, orange and yellow vegetables, which contain carotenoids,” she explains.
 “This includes butternut squash, carrots, sweet potatoes, red peppers, and citrus fruits.
 A research study showed that after eating two extra servings of these colored foods for six weeks, it markedly altered the skin tone to create a healthy glow.”